Stephen Stills 2: Reception

 Contemporary reception was mixed to positive with John Mendelsohn of Rolling Stone describing Stills as "a solid second-rate artist who so many lower-middlebrows insist on believing is actually first-rate" and his post-Buffalo Springfield work collectively as "fifth-rate self-indulgence".
 Of Stephen Stills 2 specifically he commented, "the words to Stills 2 are alternately trivial, cloyingly self-important, and downright offensive, the music is decidedly lackluster and undistinguished, and the production of the whole shebang is so distant from up to snuff that one is hard pressed to get much impression at all of the playing of the latter."

 In a positive review Nick Logan reviewing for the NME, 1971 said "The heartfelt plea to know the reason for the pain in 'Open Secret', among the set's best tracks, saves itself from tumbling into a self pitying abyss because the 'pain' is not specified but universal".

-Robert Christgau, 1971 said "Stills is of course detestable, the ultimate rich hippie--arrogant, self-pitying, sexist, shallow.
+Robert Christgau, in 1971, said, "Stills is of course detestable, the ultimate rich hippie--arrogant, self-pitying, sexist, shallow.
 Unfortunately, he's never quite communicated all this on a record, but now he's approaching his true level.
 Flashes of brilliant ease remain--the single, "Marianne," is very nice, especially if you don't listen too hard to the lyrics—but there's also a lot of stuff on the order of an all-male chorus with jazzy horns singing "It's disgusting" in perfect tuneful unison, and straight, I swear.
 Keep it up, SS—it'll be a pleasure to watch you fail."

 In a positive review Bill McAllister, writing in August 1971 for Record Mirror, called the album "more personal" than his first due to the fewer number of other musicians, and "absorbing while reaching out further, which it should".
 He summarised his review by saying "Like his 'Bluebird', Stephen Stills knows how to fly".

+Record World called the single "Marianne" Stills' "most commercial sounding single since 'Love the One You're With.'"
+Cash Box called it Stills' "best solo effort to date."